Garf228/incident-management-system/README.md

 │   ├── package.json        # Frontend dependencies
 ├── README.md               # Project documentation
-└── .gitignore              # Ignored files and directories Contributing
+└── .gitignore              # Ignored files and directories

+Contributing
 Feel free to fork this repository and submit pull requests if you’d like to contribute.

-License
-This project is licensed under the MIT License.

 Contact
-For questions or feedback, please contact your.email@example.com.
+For questions or feedback, please contact vxsharma@gmail.com